An-GG/universal-shell/README.md

 to make your changes actually take effect when you `npm install` this project as a node module.

-> **btw:** all of the source code is located in the `src` folder, that is where the core logic of the application is defined. the other files are there to finetune the settings of commands we use, like `npm` and `git` and `tsmodule` and `npx tsc` (yes, there are alot of files and they make the project look ugly and bloated. yes, we have tried very hard to figure out how to fix this, but for now **just pop open the `./src` directly and ignore all that noise outside**)
+> **btw:** all of the source code is located in the `src` folder, that is where the core logic of the application is defined. the other files are there to adjust the settings of commands we use, like `npm` and `git` and `tsmodule` and `npx tsc` (yes, there are alot of files and they make the project look ugly and bloated. yes, we have tried very hard to figure out how to fix this, but for now **just pop open the `./src` directly and ignore all that noise outside**)

 Here are the instructions: